 Texas State Technical College recognizes the sacrifice of those who have served in the United States Armed Forces.
 TSTC Harlingen is committed to providing excellent resources and services to our military veterans.
-Contact Elizabeth Silva in the Counseling Center or Steve Guevara in the Financial Aid Office for information.
+Contact the School Certifying Official located at the Veterans Center for assistance.